Fergui/m2m-api/README.rst

 4) Fill survey about data use.
 5) Wait a couple of days before acceptance.

-Once request access is accepted, permissions should return ["download", "order"].
+Once request access is accepted, permissions should return ['download', 'order'].

 Connect to the M2M USGS API
 ---------------------------